 The control architecture of MG controller testing is summarized in Fig. 2.
 The actual MG controller is placed into the emulated MG through communications to realize a controller in-the-loop testing.
 From the control perspective, the actual MG controller communicates with the emulated local controller through the DNP3 communication protocol.
 The local controller controls the MG component emulators.
 The converter emulators realize the commands issued by the local controller and the real-time measurements are sensed back to controllers for control needs.
-The visualization interface will also gather the controller status as well as the operation conditions of the emulated MG.
+The visualization interface will also gather the controller commands and emulator feedback to indicate the MG controller status as well as the operation conditions of the emulated MG.